jiamin-tang/Interactive-Weather-Forecasting-Website/README.md

-# DATA1050 Final Project
-## Weather Exploration with Air Quality
+# Weather Exploration with Air Quality

-Created by Jiamin Tang, Qinyun Wu, Zeyan Du, Yiwei Sang
+This project created an user-interactive website with Python Dash offering queries about both hourly and 7-day weather forecast in US cities; visualized the correlations between different weather features and air quality with interactive sliders.
+It established a well-organized pipeline for data ETL including acquiring weather data through APIs, transforming the data into Pandas Data Frame after preprocessing and storing it in a MongoDB database which kept updating every 15 seconds.
+It is a group project created by Jiamin Tang, Qinyun Wu, Zeyan Du and Yiwei Sang.